Mobile banner

 For gynecological issues:

 Discharges in the vagina are assisted and miscarriage threats are cured.
+Use with sugar and ghee for menopause.

 For menopausal relief: